jinnotgin/nearby-favourite-eats-ui/README.md

 # nearby-favourite-eats-ui

-Welcome to [FavEats](https://faveats.pages.dev) - helping you find nearby favourite eats! 🍱
+Welcome to [FavEats](https://faveats.net) - helping you find nearby favourite eats! 🍱

 FavEats does this by referencing your Burpple account and gathering the places that are currently in your wishlist.

-This repository holds the UI for FavEats, which is then automatically deployed upon new commits using Cloudflare Pages (https://faveats.pages.dev).
+This repository holds the UI for FavEats, which is then automatically deployed upon new commits using Cloudflare Pages.

 Powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte);